 While many of my writings are intended for academic audiences, some of my book projects and a number of other writings are intended for wider audiences.
 In short, there is overlap between my writings and my public engagement efforts.
-Since some of my articles primarily target public audiences and are few, I have for now put a list of them on my public engagement page - Click here to see that list of public writings.
+Since some of my articles primarily target public audiences and are fewer in number, I have for now put a list of them on my public engagement page - Click here to see that list of public writings.
 I have also started a blog in the last year on which I write about current events or ideas that intrigue me when inspiration comes and time allows.
 You can visit my blog by clicking here.

 Chapter 1 in Philosophical Pragmatism and International Relations: Essays for a Bold New World, edited by Shane Ralston,